© Crown copyright 2021

 Where a claim for Entrepreneurs’ Relief has been made and the necessary conditions have been satisfied, the qualifying gains and qualifying losses for the qualifying business disposal in question are aggregated to result in a net figure.
 If the aggregate net figure is a gain, this is the amount on which the relief is worked out – see Examples 1 and 6.

-For 2016 to 2017 this ‘net gain’, up to the lifetime limit, is then chargeable at the Entrepreneurs’ Relief rate of Capital Gains Tax of 10%.
+For 2017 to 2018 this ‘net gain’, up to the lifetime limit, is then chargeable at the Entrepreneurs’ Relief rate of CGT of 10%.

-You have not made a previous claim for Entrepreneurs’ Relief.
+You haven’t made a previous claim for Entrepreneurs’ Relief.
 You have operated 2 separate businesses for some years and decide to sell up.
-You dispose of the first business on 31 May 2016.
+You dispose of the first business on 31 May 2017.
 You make a gain of £440,000 on the disposal of goodwill, but a loss of £80,000 on the disposal of the premises.
 All the conditions are met for Entrepreneurs’ Relief which you claim.
-The gain and the loss are aggregated so relief is applied to the net gain of £360,000, which is subject to tax at the Entrepreneurs’ Relief rate of Capital Gains Tax of 10%.
+The gain and the loss are aggregated so relief is applied to the net gain of £360,000, which is subject to tax at the Entrepreneurs’ Relief rate of CGT of 10%.

 The loss of £80,000 on the premises has been fully used in calculating the Entrepreneurs’ Relief, so isn’t otherwise allowable to be deducted from other capital gains.

-This net chargeable gain of £630,000 is charged at the Entrepreneurs’ Relief rate of Capital Gains Tax of 10%.
+This net chargeable gain of £630,000 is charged at the Entrepreneurs’ Relief rate of CGT of 10%.
 Again the loss of £50,000 on the warehouse has been fully used in calculating the Entrepreneurs’ Relief, so isn’t otherwise allowable to be deducted from other capital gains.

 The maximum qualifying net gains which may benefit from Entrepreneurs’ Relief is restricted to a lifetime limit from all qualifying disposals.
 It’s not an annual limit.